ralfspoeth/json/README.md

-It uses a `Lexer` internally which tokenizes a character stream into tokens like braces, brackets, comma, colon, number literals, string literals, and null, true, and false.
+It uses a `Lexer` internally which tokenizes a character stream into tokens like braces, brackets, comma, colon, number literals, string literals, and `null`, `true`, and `false`.
-The parser uses a stack with builders, special tokens or finally with a root object as its sole element.
-It utilizes an inner sealed interface to cater for a limited set of stack elements.
+The parser uses a stack of nodes wich encapsulate builders, special tokens, or an element.
+It utilizes an inner sealed interface to cater for this limited set of stack elements.

 ## JsonWriter